Jurij Vega: Early life

 Born into a farmer's family in the small village of Zagorica, east of Ljubljana in present-day Slovenia, Jurij Vega was six years old when his father, Jernej Veha, died.

 He was first educated in Moravče and then attended high school for six years (1767–1773) at the Jesuit College in Ljubljana (Jezuitski kolegij v Ljubljani), where he studied Latin, Greek, religion, German, history, geography, science, and mathematics.
 At the time, the college had around 500 students.
 He was a schoolmate of Anton Tomaž Linhart, the Slovenian writer and historian.

 Vega completed high school in 1773 at the age of 19.
-Afterward, he studied at the Lyceum of Ljubljana (Licej v Ljubljani) and became a navigational engineer in 1775.
+Afterward, he studied at the Lyceum of Ljubljana and became a navigational engineer in 1775.
 A copy of his Tentamen philosophicum—a list of questions for his comprehensive examination—has been preserved and is housed in the Mathematical Library in Ljubljana.
 The problems include topics in logic, algebra, metaphysics, geometry, trigonometry, geodesy, stereometry, the geometry of curves, ballistics, and general and special physics.